signebedi/signebedi.github.io/_posts/2025-03-12-how-i-take-notes.md

 Sönke Ahrens’ book is helpful in understanding how we can be true to ourselves while also developing a system that is effective.
 We need to start by asking what our goal is in taking notes.
 Ahrens distinguishes between planners and experts, where a planner is trying to anticipate demands and orient their knowledge management system to complete those demands.
 For example, you might plan around completing assignments for a class and getting an A. An expert, on the other hand, is concerned primarily with learning things and becoming masters of their craft.

 Some of my students shared methods that they use that allow them to interlink ideas and sort them into their short run and long run usefulness.
 The problem with some of these approaches is generally that they increase in complexity as time progresses and they take lots of time to prepare.
 Wouldn’t it be nice to have a method that remains simple and scalable over time?
 This is where the slip-note method, so some variation therein, comes into play.
 This is a method where you stack new notes on top of each other, and connect them as you go.
 I like to think of this as ‘knowledge management on the go’.
 It’s a complex system, to be sure, but not in a way that necessarily grows unmanageable.
 Rather, it's conceptually complex and enables increasing complexity of thought, especially when you take notes that span multiple disciplines.
 It’s not something that you need to get perfect the moment you start it.
-In fact, those that use it tend to discourage that attitude of perfectionism which can make note taking a very unenjoyable and laborious process.<d-footnote>see eg. Vik (2020)</d-footnote>
+In fact, those that use it tend to discourage that attitude of perfectionism which can make note taking a very unenjoyable and laborious process.<d-footnote>See eg. Vik (2020)</d-footnote>

 #### III.
 Taking Notes with Obsidian

 There are a handful of tools that facilitate this structure.
 While any application will do, my experience is that tools that enable you to tag or link notes with each other are best suited to this method.
 My preferred app is [Obsidian](https://obsidian.md/download) (yes, I am one of those cultists) because it makes it easy to write notes and use tagging systems to link these notes together as you progress, allowing its users to take notes to serve a present day purpose and a long run purpose without needing to spend substantial time and energy sorting these notes, and without significantly increasing the complexity of managing these notes and organizing them together as time progresses.
-It’s also open source, with a [substantial community](https://forum.obsidian.md), a grand number of [plugins](https://obsidian.md/plugins), and several helpful commentators.<d-footnote>my favorite commentator is <a href="https://www.youtube.com/c/nicolevanderhoeven">Nicole van der Hoeven</a></d-footnote>  I encourage (but don’t require) my students to try it out, especially if they are considering law school and becoming legal practitioners, given that even practitioners have to work with knowledge, and it's especially true for those who want to go to law school and become legal scholars, because the vast majority of their work will be involved with knowledge management and expertise around a subject matter.
+It’s also open source, with a [substantial community](https://forum.obsidian.md), a grand number of [plugins](https://obsidian.md/plugins), and several helpful commentators.<d-footnote>My favorite commentator is <a href="https://www.youtube.com/c/nicolevanderhoeven">Nicole van der Hoeven</a></d-footnote>  I encourage (but don’t require) my students to try it out, especially if they are considering law school and becoming legal practitioners, given that even practitioners have to work with knowledge, and it's especially true for those who want to go to law school and become legal scholars, because the vast majority of their work will be involved with knowledge management and expertise around a subject matter.

 I am an interdisciplinary fellow with interests and expertise that span the arts and humanities, law and the social sciences, and computer science.
 As such, the note taking system that I’ve built does its best to (at least) accommodate these and (at best) allow them each to contribute to growth in the global complexity of thought I’m able to achieve.
 I also maintain a lively correspondence with a wide range of people who also try to address a similar set of knowledge management problems - at least, atmospherically similar, though the particular textures of their interests and goals may vary from each other and also from mine.
 Variety, however, is the spice of life, and I think that talking about my system with other people with different attitudes towards notes and different particular interests has allowed me to understand myself better and refine my system to better conform to my needs.